lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 ### Garage

-- The car keys unlock the boot, which contains a battery and the Secret Garden key (if Secret Garden key is not already found)
+- The car keys unlock the boot, which contains an item and the Secret Garden key (if Secret Garden key is not already found)

 ### Shelter (outer room)